 Purchase the necessary index funds

 When you go to purchase these assets in your brokerage, you’ll find that there are many different index fund options for each asset.
-I’ve listed several of the top options on the Asset page that you can reach through the Asset Allocation links for each portfolio.
-For example, look at the index fund options for World.
+Go get you started, I’ve compiled some of the most popular index funds and sorted them by asset type.
 Do your own research, and shop around for the one with the lowest cost.
 Depending on the brokerage you chose, some funds may cost less than others once you account for both expense ratios and trading fees, so take the time to pick the best options for you.

 Once you find the right funds, purchase them through your brokerage in the percentages required for your portfolio.
 If you find that process tricky, call your brokerage and they’ll be happy to help.
 Congrats — You just built your own portfolio!